Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/flutter/index.md

 - `enableCoppaControl`
 - `disableCoppaControl`
 - `trackingSessionEvents`.
-Flutter Web will still track the sessionId, but it is not possible to automatically log start and end session events corresponding to the start and end of a user's session.
+While Flutter Web doesn’t support the ability to send `Start Session` and `End Session` events automatically, the SDK will automatically track session IDs.
+You can use this for common session-based analyses like the User Session and Pathfinder charts.
+See our help docs on tracking sessions in Amplitude to [learn more](https://help.amplitude.com/hc/en-us/articles/115002323627-Track-sessions-in-Amplitude).
 - `useAppSetIdForDeviceId`

 #### Usage